Vegas Drive Church of Christ

 People who are dying

-On the other hand, what are children best sheltered from?
+So what, on the other hand, are children best sheltered from?
 I believe God expects us under every circumstance to shelter and protect the children we are raising from such things as:

 Sin in media: websites, movies, books, music, magazines, and television shows.